Kin Price Tops $0.0000 (KIN)

 About Kin

-Kin (CRYPTO:KIN) uses the hashing algorithm.
+KIN uses the hashing algorithm.
 It launched on May 25th, 2017.
 Kin’s total supply is 9,999,999,212,174 coins and its circulating supply is 1,927,205,746,125 coins.
+Kin’s official Twitter account is @kin_foundation and its Facebook page is accessible here.
+Kin’s official message board is medium.com/kinfoundation.
 The official website for Kin is kin.org.
-The official message board for Kin is medium.com/kinfoundation.
 The Reddit community for Kin is /r/KinFoundation and the currency’s Github account can be viewed here.
-Kin’s official Twitter account is @kin_foundation and its Facebook page is accessible here.

 Buying and Selling Kin

-It is usually not possible to buy alternative cryptocurrencies such as Kin directly using U.S. dollars.
-Investors seeking to trade Kin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Kin directly using US dollars.
+Investors seeking to acquire Kin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kin using one of the exchanges listed above.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.